rayon-rs/rayon/rayon-core/src/sleep/README.md

 However, if the work was posted as an *external* job, that is a problem.
 In that case, it's possible that all of our workers could go to sleep, and the external job would never get processed.

-To prevent that, the sleeping protocol includes one final check for external jobs.
-Note that we are guaranteed to see any such jobs, but the reasoning is actually pretty subtle.
+To prevent that, the sleeping protocol includes one final check to see if the injector queue is empty before fully falling asleep.
+Note that this final check occurs **after** the number of sleeping threads has been incremented.
+We are not concerned therefore with races against injections that occur after that increment, only before.

-The key point is that, if the JEC == JEC_OLD, then there are three possibilities:

-* No intervening operation occurred (i.e., no job was posted).
-In that case, going to sleep means that any subsequent job will see (and wake) a sleeping thread, so no deadlock.
-* Rollover occurred and JEC is odd: In this case, the last thing to happen was that some other thread became sleepy.
-That thread will see any jobs that were posted.
-* Rollover occurred and JEC is even: In this case, the last thing to happen was that a job was posted.

-* Thread B will first post the external job into the queue.
-* Thread B will then check for sleeping threads, which is a sequentially consistent read.
+What follows is a "proof sketch" that the protocol is deadlock free.
+We model two relevant bits of memory, the job injector queue J and the atomic counters C.

+Consider the actions of the injecting thread:

+* PushJob: Job is injected, which can be modeled as an atomic write to J with release semantics.
+* IncJec: The JEC is incremented, which can be modeled as an atomic exchange to C with acquire-release semantics.

+Meanwhile, the sleepy thread does the following:

-* Thread A will increment the number of sleeping threads, which is also SeqCst.
+* IncSleepers: The number of sleeping threads is incremented, which is atomic exchange to C with acquire-release semantics.
-* Thread A then reads the external job.

-XXX this is false -- there is no synchronizes-with relation between a seq-cst read and the increment on thread A. We could add fences to achieve the desired effect.
+* ReadJob: We look to see if the queue is empty, which is a read of J with acquire semantics.

+Both IncJec and IncSleepers modify the same memory location, and hence they must be fully ordered.

+* If IncSleepers came first, there is no problem, because the injecting thread knows that everyone is asleep and it will wake up a thread.
+* If IncJec came first, then it "synchronizes with" IncSleepers.
+  * Therefore, PushJob "happens before" ReadJob, and so the write will be visible during this final check, and the thread will not go to sleep.